nbicocchi/learn-microservices/modules/communication-sync/slides/1 - Communication styles.md

 ---

-### 5. Topology Doesn’t Change
+### 5. Topology Does Not Change

-**Reality:** Dynamic scaling, failovers, and network partitions affect service discovery and connectivity.
+**Reality:** Logical service topology can appear fixed, but in real systems, **dynamic scaling, and network partitions** constantly affect service discovery and connectivity.

+**Example – Callback scenario:**

+1. **Service A** registers a **callback** with **Service B** to receive event notifications.
+2. **Service B** is removed or fails due to topology changes.
+3. **Service A** continues to attempt communication, consuming **threads, CPU, and memory** for a service that no longer exists.

+> ⚠️ **Takeaway:** Dynamic topology can lead to wasted resources if callbacks, connections, or retries aren’t properly managed.

+**Mitigation strategies:**

-* **Service registries:** Consul, Eureka, or Kubernetes DNS for dynamic discovery.
+* **Service registries:** Tools like **Consul, Eureka, or Kubernetes DNS** enable dynamic discovery of services.
-* **Load balancers:** Handle node additions/removals transparently.
-* **Retries and idempotency:** Required to avoid duplicate side effects during topology changes.
+* **Retries and idempotency:** Ensure operations don’t cause duplicate side effects during transient failures or service moves.

 ---

 ### 6. There is One Administrator

-**Reality:** Multiple admins and developers can deploy changes independently.
+**Reality:** Rarely is there a single administrator who knows the entire system.
+Even if someone designed the network from scratch, over time people leave or change roles, and no one retains complete knowledge.

+On top of this, developers often make system behavior **highly configurable** to allow runtime adjustments.
+Every new switch, lever, or toggle increases flexibility—but also reduces the likelihood that anyone fully understands the system.

+> ⚠️ **Takeaway:** The combination of staff turnover and extensive configurability creates an environment where unexpected behaviors and misconfigurations are much more likely.

+**Mitigation strategies:**

 * **Configuration management:** Centralized tools like Spring Cloud Config, Consul, or Vault.
 * **Infrastructure as code:** Terraform, Ansible, or Kubernetes manifests reduce human error.